100 Years of History

-World War II begins to have impact on Brisbane and our PMSA schools and Somerville House being taken over for use by the United States Military.
+World War II begins to have an impact on Brisbane and our PMSA schools.
+Somerville House is taken over for use by the United States military.
 The PMSA also provides 50 per cent bursaries to children of military families who have been evacuated to Australia from Asian countries.

-The first full-time Chaplain Rev. Ken Hooper is appointed at Brisbane Boys’ College, while Rev. Neville Eckersley and Rev. Harry West are appointed full-time Chaplains at Somerville House and Clayfield College respectively in 1977 and David Hicks is appointed full-time Chaplain at Sunshine Coast Grammar School in 2006.
+The first full-time Chaplain Rev. Ken Hooper is appointed at Brisbane Boys’ College, while Rev. Neville Eckersley and Rev. Harry West are appointed full-time Chaplains at Somerville House and Clayfield College respectively in 1977.
+David Hicks is appointed full-time Chaplain at Sunshine Coast Grammar School in 2006.

-The PMSA becomes a founding member of what is now known as Independent Schools Queensland, who promotes and supports the interests of the independent school sector.
+The PMSA becomes a founding member of what is now known as Independent Schools Queensland, which promotes and supports the interests of the independent school sector.

-The PMSA appoints the first woman to the PMSA Council.
+The first woman is appointed to the PMSA Council.

 The first indigenous girl attends a PMSA school at Clayfield College.
 The PMSA now offers Indigenous Scholarships to all PMSA schools.

-Parental involvement becomes greater in running of the schools with several parents joining the PMSA Board.
+Parental involvement becomes greater in running of the schools with several parents joining the PMSA Council.

 Photo source: National Archives Washington